-After your adjuster has authorized repairs, if additional accident related damages are found, Fred Loya will dispatch an appraiser for a supplemental inspection.
+- After your adjuster has authorized repairs, if additional accident related damages are found, Loya Insurance Group will dispatch an appraiser for a supplemental inspection.
 After discussing the additional damages with your shop, a supplemental estimate will be processed and any additional approved payments issued.
-To ensure the estimate is followed, Fred Loya's guidelines require all shops to provide parts replacement invoices for all parts used in the repair process.
+To ensure the estimate is followed, Loya Insurance Group's guidelines require all shops to provide parts replacement invoices for all parts used in the repair process.

 What is a Total Loss?

 - A vehicle may be deemed a total loss if the cost of repairs exceed or are close to exceeding the Actual Cash Value (ACV) of the vehicle.
 The vehicle may also be deemed a total loss if it could not safely be repaired to its pre-loss condition.
 A total loss adjuster will walk you through the total loss process and explain ACV, arrange for pick up of your vehicle, and extend offers of settlement.
 In certain circumstances, you may want to retain the salvage, or keep the vehicle instead of turning it over to Loya Insurance Group.
 These options will be presented to you.

 - ACV (Actual Cash Value) is the market value of the vehicle taking into consideration the vehicle's condition before the loss, it's options and equipment, mileage, and the market area.
 ACV is determined, in general, by looking at area quotes from dealers or ads for vehicles of like kind and quality.

 - Your vehicle's value may be less than what is owed on your loan or lease.
 You should discuss with your lien-holder if you had purchased "Gap" coverage at the time of your vehicle purchase to protect you in these situations.

 My vehicle is at a lot where they charge storage fees.
 What do I do?